SOLVING CALIFORNIA'S HOUSING CRISIS

 Taking On the Root Causes of the Supply Crisis

 Reducing Barriers to Affordable Housing

-REALTORS® will sponsor legislation to prohibit local governments from assessing affordable housing fees on the deed restricted affordable units contained within a density bonus application.
+REALTORS® sponsor AB 571 (Mayes) to prohibit local governments from assessing affordable housing fees on the deed restricted affordable units contained within a density bonus application.

 Understanding Costs of Affordable Housing